today-i-learnt/site/README.md

 ## Adding content

-Add a new page of MDX inside `content`
+Run `yarn new:post` to create a new blank post.
+Edit and push your changes to publish